columbia/pickleball/evaluation/README.md

 **Expected results**:

 * `evaluation/enforcement/results-malicious/malicious-<library>.log` file created
-  for each library

-Similar to loading benign models, this script starts a container with each library's Pickleball policy and attempts to load malicious models.

-The command will show the enforcement results for each library on the terminal and output all malicious models are blocked.
+  for each library.
+Each file indicates the number of malicious models that were successfully loaded when loaded with PickleBall's policy for that library.
+  Manual inspection of each file should show that no malicious models are successfully loaded (last line of each file should indicate `0:84`).

+**Explanation**:

+The `RQ1-blocking.sh` script invokes each library container with the appropriate PickleBall policy loaded for the library, and attempts to load each of the 84 malicious models in our dataset.
+The `enforcement/load_all.py` script is invoked to perform the model loading, which in turn invokes `enforcement/loadmalicious.py`.

 ## RQ3: Performance